oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-private/load-os-data-private.md

     ![Step 3.](images/example-2-step-3.png =70%x*)

-4. The Autonomous Database instances that are available in the selected region and compartment are displayed.
-We entered **1** for our Autonomous Database instance.
+4. The Oracle Autonomous AI Database instances that are available in the selected region and compartment are displayed.
+We entered **1** for our Oracle Autonomous AI Database instance.

     ![Step 4.](images/example-2-step-4.png =70%x*)